Step: Join

 Full join

-If a row in either the source or join table doesn’t have a match, all source variables will be null for that row.
+If a row in either the source or join table doesn’t have a match, all source variables will be null for that row, including for the column being joined upon.
 If a row is matched multiple times, it will be multiplied in the output.

 Table A: Table B: